 - Exit strategy

 - Judges will offer an overall impression of the total business plan.
-They will give their opinion based on the overall quality of the opportunity, management team strength, market dynamic, viability and other investment criteria.
+They will offer their opinion based on the overall quality of the opportunity, management team strength, market dynamic, and company viability.

 Please view these links for help in writing a business plan.